qollomcbizzy/movieticket/README.md

 1. Create a back-end interface with the properties of object tickets;
 2. Create the html and the user interface to receive inputted values
 3. create a copy constructor
+4. create a prototype that  calculates the price
-4. create div to show the ticket with the price
+5. create div to show the ticket with the price